Bachelor of Science in Civil Engineering

 Undergraduate Programs in Engineering

-Community college transfers should complete the sequence of mathematics, chemistry, physics, and engineering courses listed in freshman and sophomore years under the “sample sequence of courses,” if available at the community college.
+Community college transfers should complete the sequence of mathematics, chemistry, physics, and engineering courses listed in freshman and sophomore years under the “sample sequence of courses” at the community college.

 - Established themselves as practicing professionals or engaged in graduate study in civil engineering or a related field.